yilab/shelloid/README.md

 * Use of annotations instead of writing code for many useful functions.

 * Built in authentication (via passport.js) - requires only a single authentication function to be written.

-** Currently supports local authentication as well as Google, Facebook, Twitter authentications out of the box.
+* Currently supports local authentication as well as Google, Facebook, Twitter authentications out of the box.

+* Custom authentication, e.g, for API implementations that is attached to routes via annotations.

 * Built-in login session management.